PeterMortensen/Edit_Overflow/README.md

-    sound web principle of ignoring what is not understood (e.g. an older version of the program reading a session information file created by a newer version) and provide reasonable defaults for missing elements ((e.g. a newer version of the program reading a session information file created by an older version))
+    sound web principle of ignoring what is not understood (e.g. an older version of the program reading a session information file created by a newer version) and provide reasonable defaults for missing elements (e.g. a newer version of the program reading a session information file created by an older version).

  * An external wordlist (is currently compiled into the application itself)